barryvanveen/lastfm/README.md

 ];
 ```

-If you are using Laravel 5.5 the service provider will be used automagically by Laravel's [package discovery](https://laravel.com/docs/5.5/packages#package-discovery).
+If you are using Laravel 5.5 or higher, the service provider will be detected automagically by Laravel's [package discovery](https://laravel.com/docs/5.5/packages#package-discovery).

 Tested against Laravel 5.* but probably works in most versions because it is so simple.
 Please create an issue if it
 doesn't work for you.